-I recommend letting it cool for at least thirty minutes to let it set and firm up a little more.
+I recommend letting it cool for at least thirty minutes to let it set and firm up.
 However, it’s not meant to be as easy to slice as cornbread.
-It’s more of a pudding, custard-like texture, so you may want to use a spoon to scoop out each serving.
+It’s more of a pudding, custard-like texture, so it’s best served with a spoon.

 Corn Pudding Casserole